 The Fig. 35 design includes new components.
 The timing device module had seven columns; the junction module has 15 multimode devices.
-Internal channels transport VE pulses inside the sensorial body and two output channels merge into one output projection.
-(In the Fig. 35 design, only one branch channel feeds pulses into a merger at any moment.)
+Internal channels transport VE pulses inside the sensorial body and two output channels from timing devices merge into one output projection.
+(In the Fig. 35 design, only one channel feeds pulses into a merger at any moment.)

-Another new component is the drive body that replaces the signal generator shown in Fig. 30.
+Another new component is the (drive body)\ that replaces the signal generator shown in Fig. 30.
 At the start of operations, the drive body is ready and waiting for triggering by any input pulse.
-After a trigger and a delay for mode switches of devices, the drive body produces a repetitive series of squeezes that continue until operations are terminated.
+After a trigger and a delay for mode switches of devices, the drive body produces a repetitive series of squeezes\ that continue until operations are terminated.
 As shown below, a squeeze transfers VE from one multimode device to an adjacent device.

-The multimode devices operate in a pulsational mode and a storage/transfer mode.
-The VES of the multimode device is conservative; it does not dissipate VE and can hold a quantity of VE for an indefinite period.
+The (multimode devices)\ has pulse operations and storage/transfer operations.
+The VES of the multimode device is conservative; it can hold a quantity of VE for an indefinite period, subject to operations of the device.

-As to the pulsational function, a multimode device has a $\mathcal{V}(t)$ and a V_s like those of pulser devices.
+As to pulse operations, a multimode device has a $\mathcal{V}(t)$ and a Vs like those of pulser devices.
 In the Fig. 35 module, $\mathcal{V}(t)$ is limited to values of 0, 1! and 2!.
-A convenient value for V_s is $V_s = 1.5!$.
-When, for a particular device, $\mathcal{V}(t) = 2!$, the device discharges a pulse into its output channel; and the pulse travels through the always-open junction that connects the channel to an output projection.
+A convenient value for Vs is Vs=1.5!.
+When, for a particular device, $\mathcal{V}(t) = 2!$ , the device discharges a pulse into its output channel; and the pulse travels through the always-open junction that connects the channel to an output projection.
 Such a discharge completes performance of the centering function; immediately after discharge, the module terminates operations and enters into a restoration period.

-As to storage/transfer functions, a type A multimode device has two switchable junctions that connect it to adjacent type B multimode devices.
-Switchable junctions in Fig. 36 can operate in either direction; they are initially closed (blocked) and are switched between closed and open conditions.
+As to storage/transfer operations, a type A multimode device has two (switchable junctions)\ that connect the device to two adjacent type B multimode devices.
+Switchable junctions in Fig. 36 can operate in either direction; they are initially closed (blocked) and are switched between (closed and open conditions)\.